cpcdoy/Engine/README.md

 4. [Appendix](#Appendix)

-A rendering engine that works based on plug-ins that can be easily added to the code.
+A real-time 3D rendering engine.

 <a name="Build"/>